IanWold/ianwold.github.io/Site/Posts/book_club_11-2023.md

     ]
 }
 ;;;

-_My Book Club is a monthly curated list of things I've been reading or watching, sent out via my newsletter.
-If you'd like to follow along with me, please [subscribe to my newsletter](https://buttondown.email/ianwold)._

 I'm looking forward to turkey day tomorrow gobble gobble!
 This year I'm thankful that I work in ecommerce so I get to have a peaceful extended weekend because nobody visits ecommerce sites on Thanksgiving weekend.
 At least that's what they told me in the interview before they hired me. _Insert joke about how it's better to be working in ecommerce than at OpenAI this weekend regardless..._